pdf-association/arlington-pdf-model/TestGrammar/README.md

 * do not create unnecessary dependencies on specific PDF SDKs - isolate through the shim layer
 * liberal use of asserts with the Arlington PDF model, which can be assumed to be correct (but never for data from PDF files!)
 * performance and memory is **not** critical (this is just a PoC!) - so long as a full Arlington model can be processed and reasonably-sized PDFs can be checked
-* some PDF SDKs do absorb far too much memory, are excessively slow or cause stack overflows.
+* some PDF SDKs do absorb far too much memory, are excessively slow, cause stack overflows or have other issues.
 This is not the PoC's issue!

-## Debugging tips (most for `--pdf`)
+## Debugging tips (mostly for `--pdf`)

 * Ensure you validate the TSV file set before anything else!
 If validation fails, then PDF processing will undoubtedly be incorrect as it makes assumptions about correctness of data in the Arlington model!
 * Look at the top of various C++ files for #defines. e.g. in ParseObjects.cpp there is CHECKS_DEBUG and SCORING_DEBUG.